yyangbian/udacity-data-analyst-nanodegree/data_visualization/README.md

 ### Feedback 2
 >The data also has a variable "Fare".
-Logically, you may think that the people
->who paid more for the ticket were richer, possibly in 1st or 2nd class and
->thus had more chance or survival.
+Logically, you may think that the people who paid more for the ticket were richer, possibly in 1st or 2nd class and thus had more chance or survival.
 You may try to create bins for the ticket fare and include it in the plot as well.

+>I understand this, but others may not get the terminology "normalized", so you might consider explaining that somehow.

 ### Feedback 3
 >Some things that confused me: for port of embarkation, I don't know where